 As required by the Code, the Plan places claims and equity interests in various classes and describes the treatment each class will receive.
-The Plan also states whether each class of claims or equity interests is impaired or unimpaired.
+The Plan also state whether each class of claims or equity interests is impaired or unimpaired.
 If the Plan is confirmed, your recovery will be limited to the amount provided by the Plan.
-Exhibit C summarizes the proposed plan distributions.
+Exhibit C -Schedule of Payments to Creditors- summarizes the proposed plan distributions.